l7mp/stunner/examples/direct-one2one-call/README.md

 * Cannot reach the application server: Make sure that the LoadBalancer IP is reachable and the TCP port 8443 is available from your client.
-* No ICE candidate appears: Most probably this happen because the browser's ICE configuration does not match the running STUNner config.
+* No ICE candidate appears: Most probably this occurs because the browser's ICE configuration does not match the running STUNner config.
 Check that the ICE configuration returned by the application server in the `registerResponse` message matches the output of `stunnerctl running-config`.